 Now go back to the Network settings area in the console’s settings and select Go Online.

 Stuck Xbox One game installs aren’t to be confused with slow Xbox One game downloads.
 That’s a separate issue where the speed of your internet connection isn’t sufficient enough to get the game downloaded to your console in a reasonable amount of time.
-When that happens, it’s a good idea to try downloading the game to a flash drive by using someone else’s Xbox.
-If you have this problem a lot, it’s a good idea to stay with disc games so that you avoid huge installation files when a game launches.
+When that happens, try downloading the game to a flash drive by using someone else’s Xbox.
+If you have this problem a lot, stay with disc games so that you avoid huge installation files when a game launches.
 Of course, you still might run into issues if your games have pending updates.

-With digital games, it’s also worth noting that Microsoft’s Xbox Live services could be behind your problem.
-Visit Xbox Support to find out if there are service outages that might cause you to not be able to play the games you’ve purchased or buy new games.
+With digital games, it’s also worth noting that Microsoft’s Xbox Live services could be causing your problem.
+Visit Xbox Support to find out if there are service outages preventing you from installing and playing games.